Skip to main content

 info

-This feature was introduced in Defang v1.2.0 released on June 3, 2025.
+This feature was introduced in Defang v1.2.0 released on June 3, 2025 for AWS.
 Upgrade to the latest version

 Managed MongoDB is a service that allows you to store and retrieve large amounts of data in a document-oriented format.
 MongoDB is ideal for storing unstructured data like JSON documents, making it a popular choice for modern applications.